In this guide, you can find some of the top things to see and to do in Dubai in 5 days on a low budget.

 Where to stay in Dubai on a low budget

 What does all of this mean for those who love traveling?
 It means that Dubai is generally a very expensive city.
 It is however possible to find some good deals for accommodation and flight tickets if you search well in advance.
 If budget is your priority then you should avoid the New Dubai area (the area near the famous Palm shaped Islands) and look for something cheaper near the creek, in the east of Dubai.
-I’m sure that you can find good deals on Booking.com.
+I’m sure that you can find good deals on Booking.com or on Agoda.
 Remember one thing though: your hotel should be as close as possible to the subway.
 I’ll tell you later why this is a priority.

 To find cheap flights to Dubai book well in advance.
 Another idea, and that’s what I did, is to take advantage of any Emirates flight that does a stopover in Dubai: spend a couple of nights in the city before continuing to your final destination.